New Routemaster: Production

-At the end of 2016 it was announced that London Mayor Sadiq Khan had discontinued procurement of the vehicles to save money and help pay for a promised four-year public transport fares freeze.
+At the end of 2016, it was announced that London Mayor Sadiq Khan had discontinued procurement of the vehicles to save money and help pay for a promised four-year public transport fares freeze.
 No new Routemaster buses will be purchased for London, the funds instead going towards upgrading the city's existing fleet with the latest sustainable technologies.

 Demonstrations

 In May 2013, LT1 and LT2 were loaned to the UK government to take part in a global trade mission covering 16 countries in four continents over 12 months.
 In October 2013, LT3 was sent on a demonstration tour to Hong Kong and then to Singapore in February 2014.
 As at August 2014, LT1 was stored in Abu Dhabi pending a decision on the future of the programme while the other two had returned to England.

 In August 2014, LT2 commenced a six-month trial with First West Yorkshire.
 It was repainted green, branded as the New Bus for West Yorkshire.
 The bus was displayed at numerous industry and bus enthusiasts' events, but it ultimately never saw public service in West Yorkshire and was returned in London in 2015; the green livery was later modified to form the basis of a London Country Bus Services retro livery, one of several heritage schemes carried by New Routemasters since their introduction.

 In November 2014, Stagecoach Strathtay commenced a three-month trial of a pair of New Routemasters in Dundee.
-Buses LT312 and LT313 were used daily on the conductor operated route 73 from Arbroath to Ninewells Hospital.
+Buses LT312 and LT313 were used daily on the conductor-operated route 'Tayway 73' from Arbroath to Ninewells Hospital.
 The Stagecoach Strathtay trial ended early in mid-December 2014, after the two vehicles proved incapable of running to the timetable and suffered a series of high-profile breakdowns in service.